Aestivation: Mollusca

-Gastropoda: some air-breathing land snails, including species in the genera Helix, Cernuella, Theba, Helicella, Achatina and Otala, commonly aestivate during periods of heat.
+Some air-breathing land snails, including species in the genera Helix, Cernuella, Theba, Helicella, Achatina and Otala, commonly aestivate during periods of heat.
 Some species move into shaded vegetation or rubble.
 Others climb up tall plants, including crop species as well as bushes and trees, and will also climb human-made structures such as posts, fences, etc.

 Their habit of climbing vegetation to aestivate has caused more than one introduced snail species to be declared an agricultural nuisance.

 To seal the opening to their shell to prevent water loss, pulmonate land snails secrete a membrane of dried mucus called an epiphragm.
 In certain species, such as Helix pomatia, this barrier is reinforced with calcium carbonate, and thus it superficially resembles an operculum, except that it has a tiny hole to allow some oxygen exchange.

 There is a decrease in metabolic rate and reduced rate of water loss in aestivating snails like Rhagada tescorum, Sphincterochila boissieri and others.

 Arthropoda

-Insecta: Lady beetles (Coccinellidae) have been reported to aestivate.
-Another type of beetle (Blepharida rhois) also chooses to aestivate.
+Lady beetles (Coccinellidae) aestivate.
+Another type of beetle (Blepharida rhois) also aestivates.
 They usually do so when the temperature is warmer and will re-emerge in the late summer or early fall.
 Mosquitoes also are reported to undergo aestivation.
 False honey ants are well known for being winter active and aestivate in temperate climates.
 Bogong moths will aestivate over the summer to avoid the heat and lack of food sources.
 Adult alfalfa weevils (Hypera postica) aestivate during the summer in the southeastern United States, during which their metabolism, respiration, and nervous systems show a dampening of activity.

-Crustacea: An example of a crustacean undergoing aestivation is with the Australian crab Austrothelphusa transversa, which undergoes aestivation underground during the dry season.
+An example of a crustacean undergoing aestivation is with the Australian crab Austrothelphusa transversa, which undergoes aestivation underground during the dry season.